 WPP394 is designated a 1-credit course and is offered on a Credit/No Credit basis.
 The 1 credit for WPP394 does count toward graduation, but does not assign quality points--i.e. the Seminar's grade does not impact a student's Grade Point Average.
 Successful completion of the Seminar satisfies the Writing Proficiency requirement.

-WPP394 is offered three times a semester during the academic year, one time in Summer I and one time in Summer II, and is available in online sections for students in the Distance education baccalaureate programs.
+WPP394 is offered three times a semester during the academic year, one time in Summer I, and is available in online sections for students in the Distance education baccalaureate programs.

-- At the time of enrollment for WPP 394 (Writing Proficiency Seminar), students must have at least 90 completed credit hours.
+- Prior to the first day of class, WPP 394 (Writing Proficiency Seminar) students must have at least 60 completed credit hours.

 - Students must also have credit for ENG 104 or its equivalent.